Thai Language and Alphabet

 ๙ – เก้า (gâo)

-The Teach English Abroad Program 2025 is open for applications from graduates in any field.
+The Teach English Abroad Program 2025 is open for application for graduates of any field.

-Located in the beautiful province of Sukhothai, Thailand, the program provides meaningful work and travel opportunities through salaried teaching jobs in Thailand.
+Located in the beautiful province of Sukhothai, Thailand, the program offers paid jobs in Thailand through a salaried teaching position.

-The teaching jobs are in provinces across Thailand, allowing you to earn money, learn a new language, and meet new people while discovering Thailand's diverse and beautiful landscape.
+The teaching jobs are in provinces all over Thailand, so you can earn money, learn a new language, meet new people, and travel around this beautiful country to see its temples, national parks, and beaches.

-The teacher training program and Thai cultural orientation ensure you adapt to living in Thailand and are fully prepared for the classroom and your students!
+The teacher training and Thai cultural orientation will make you comfortable living in Thailand and prepared for the classroom and your students!

-The cost of living in Thailand is very inexpensive; your salary will easily cover living expenses, and some people travel around this beautiful country to visit its temples, national parks, and paradisical beaches!
+The cost of living in Thailand is very low; your salary will cover all your living expenses, and some people travel around this beautiful country to visit its temples, national parks, and paradisiacal beaches!

 Requirements to Teach in Thailand

-The Teach-in Thailand-Teach, Abroad Program fee is 350 USD, which is only paid once you arrive in Thailand at our HQ.
-(Note: No advance payment is necessary!
+The Teach in Thailand Teach Abroad Orientation Week Program fee is 350 USD, and it is only paid when you arrive at our HQ in Thailand.
+(Note: No advance payment is required!)

-The only requirements are that you have a bachelor's in any subject and be able to commit to an entire school year contract.
+All you need to bring is your bachelor’s in any subject and be able to commit to a full school year contract.
 Sometimes, six-month agreements are available.

 You must bring your original bachelor’s in any subject**, certificates, police clearance certificate, and transcripts to Thailand.** The Degree must be legalized in your home country and then authenticated at the Thai Embassy in your Home Country.